-Orange Financials Co (Orange) has asked the engagement partner of Currant & Co to attend meetings with potential investors.
+Orange Financials Ltd (Orange) has asked the engagement partner of Currant & Co to attend meetings with potential investors.
 This represents an advocacy threat as the audit firm may be perceived as promoting investment in Orange and this threatens objectivity.

-Due to the stock exchange listing, Orange has requested that Currant & Co produce the financial statements.
+Due to the London stock exchange listing, Orange has requested that Currant & Co produce the financial statements.
 This represents a self-review threat.
-As Orange is currently not a listed company then Currant & Co are permitted to produce the financial statements and also audit them, although this is not encouraged due to the self-review threat.
+As Orange is currently not a listed company then Currant & Co are permitted to produce the financial statements and also audit them.